EN10/DigitRecog/README.md

-Handwritting Recongnition on Digits using Canvas and Tensorflow
+Handwriting Recognition on Digits using Canvas and Tensorflow

 Using a simple MNIST trained model on Tensorflow for digit recognition.
 Based on this: